 As Sherlock continues to evolve and grow, the new fabric will also approach capacity again, and the same process will happen again to start the next generation of Sherlock.

 Maintenances and upgrades#

 The SRCC institutes a monthly scheduled maintenance window on Sherlock, to ensure optimal operation, avoid potential issues and prepare for future expansions.
 This window will be used to make hardware repairs, software and firmware updates, and perform general manufacturer recommended maintenance on our environment.

-As often as possible, maintenances will take place on the first Tuesday of every month, from 8am to 12am, and will be announced 2 weeks in advance, through the usual communication channels.
+As often as possible, maintenances will take place on the first Tuesday of every month, from 08:00 to 12:00 Pacific time (noon), and will be announced 2 weeks in advance, through the usual communication channels.

 During these times, access to Sherlock will be unavailable, login will be disabled and jobs won't run.
 A reservation will be placed in the scheduler so running jobs can finish before the maintenance, and jobs that wouldn't finish by the maintenance window would be pushed after it.

 A: Due to the scale of our computing environment and the increasing complexity of the systems we deploy, it is prudent to arrange for a regular time when we can comfortably and without pressure fix problems or update facilities with minimal impact to our customers.
 Most, if not all, major HPC centers have regular maintenance schedules.
 We also need to enforce the Minimum Security rules instituted by the Stanford Information Security Office, which mandate deployment of security patches in a timely manner.

 Q: Why Tuesdays 08:00-12:00?
 Why not do this late at night?